Alelak/Camelus/README.md

 # Camelus
-Camelus is an ERP for managing phone service orders
+Camelus is an ERP sales module.